angel-badillo-hernandez/CUDA-FFT/README.md

-# Assignment #4
+# CUDA Fast Fourier Transform
-# Cooley-Turkey FFT Algorithmn (Radix-2)
+## Cooley-Turkey FFT Algorithmn (Radix-2)
-## TODO:
-- Implement Complex Numbers struct - Done
-- Complex arithmetic functions - Done
-- Implement Even part of algorithm - Done
-- Implement Odd part of algorithm - Done
-- Take advantage of periodicity of DFT - Done
+This program was written in C, and utilizes NVIDIA's CUDA (Compute Unified Device Architecture) application programming interface (API) for the purpose of utilizing thousands of NVIDIA GPU threads for the processing of the data in parallel.